-Make the best plan possible for how you might handle unexpected or catastrophic events and expenses.
-Learning now how your spouse has managed emergency or overwhelming situations will help both of you cope if or when those devastating occurrences happen.11

-- What happens if one spouse becomes seriously ill?
+THE UNEXTECTED Make the best plan possible for how you might handle unexpected or catastrophic events and expenses.
+Learning now how your spouse has managed emergency or overwhelming situations will help both of you cope if or when those challenging occurrences happen. --- What happens if one spouse becomes seriously ill?
 What would your plan be if you have a child with special needs?

-How will you manage it if your home is destroyed in a fire?

-- What will you do if your car is totaled in a natural disaster?

-HOPES AND DREAMS

-Do not forget to think and talk about everything else that might affect your finances.
-6,7
+How will you manage it if your home is destroyed by a fire?
+What will you do if your car is totaled in a natural disaster?
+HOPES AND DREAMS Do not forget to think and talk about everything else that might affect your finances.

+.
 Will you buy a house or move into another house?

+Will I I I I I I I I I I I I I I I I I I

+.
 Will you have children?
 Will one spouse stay at home with the children at any point?

+ECOTOL VIII

+.
 What are each of your career goals?

+.
 What are your dream vacations?

 What are your social expectations?
 Will there be regular nights out for each of you?
 Will one of you join a book club?
+Will you

-Will you buy season tickets to the local professional or college football games?
+buy season tickets to the local professional or college football games?
 Are one or both of you involved in an expensive sport?